No. 2 Gonzaga preparing for tough test against blue collar Michigan State on board USS Abraham Lincoln

 “Michigan State plays hard.
 That’s the Tom Izzo DNA.
 They are very blue collar in the way they play, so if we are going to be all cute and pretty, they are going to come out and kick our (butt), so we cannot be afraid to get our noses dirty,” Timme said.

-Tip off between the Zags and Spartans is set for 3:30 p.m.
+Tip-off between the Zags and Spartans is set for 3:30 PM.
 The game can be seen on ESPN.
-We will have much more from San Diego tomorrow.

 DOWNLOAD THE KREM SMARTPHONE APP